uselagoon/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

 ## Custom Rollout Monitor Types

-By default , Lagoon expects that services from custom templates are rolled out via a [`DeploymentConfig`](https://docs.openshift.com/container-platform/4.4/applications/deployments/what-deployments-are.html#deployments-and-deploymentconfigs_what-deployments-are) object within Kubernetes or Openshift.
+By default, Lagoon expects that services from custom templates are rolled out via a [`DeploymentConfig`](https://docs.openshift.com/container-platform/4.4/applications/deployments/what-deployments-are.html#deployments-and-deploymentconfigs_what-deployments-are) object within Kubernetes or Openshift.
 It monitors the rollout based on this object.
 In some cases, the services that are defined via custom deployment need a different way of monitoring.
 This can be defined via `lagoon.rollout`:

 * `deploymentconfig` - This is the default.
 Expects a [`DeploymentConfig`](https://docs.openshift.com/container-platform/4.4/applications/deployments/what-deployments-are.html#deployments-and-deploymentconfigs_what-deployments-are) object in the template for the service.
 * `statefulset` - Expects a [`Statefulset`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) object in the template for the service.